daronphang/programming-resources/databases/SQL/operators/advanced.md

 INSERT INTO dbo.testing(username, fab) VALUES('testing123', 'f10w')
 ```

-### OVER
+## OVER

 Used in almost all invocations of window functions like AVG(), MAX(), and RANK().
-Window functions operate on window frames which are sets of rows taht can be different for each record in the query result.
+Window functions operate on window frames which are sets of rows that can be different for each record in the query result.

-### PARTITION BY
+## PARTITION BY

 Subclause of the OVER clause.
 Contrasting with GROUP BY, GROUP BY collapses individual records into a group and as a consequence, you cannot refer to any individual record field i.e. only the columns in the GROUP BY clause can be referenced.